 12. Create an Online Course

-If you’re interested in making passive income from your real estate knowledge, creating an online course is a great option.
+Creating an online course is an excellent option to make passive income from your real estate knowledge.
 You could create a course on just about any topic related to real estate, including investing, financing, marketing, or property management.

-The best way to do this is by finding a niche that you can fill and providing value that other courses don’t offer.
-You’ll need to do some research to see what other courses already exist, but the effort will be worth it.
+The best way to do this is by finding a niche you can fill and providing value that other courses don’t offer.
+You’ll need to research to see what other courses already exist, but the effort will be worth it.

 Once you’ve created your course, you can sell it using a platform like Teachable or Podia.
-Both of these make it easy to set up your own website that will promote your course, accept orders, process payments, and provide students with access to the course materials.
+Both platforms make it easy to set up your website to promote your course, accept orders, process payments, and provide students with access to the course materials.

 Creating a quality course takes a considerable amount of time, but you’ll only need to create it once.
-After that, it may continue to generate passive income for years to come.
+After that, the course may generate passive income for years to come.

 13. Referrals and Leads